google/zetasql/docs/differential-privacy.md

 ```

 The reason for the performance difference is that an additional
-finer-granularity level of grouping is performed for anonymized queries,
+finer-granularity level of grouping is performed for
-since per-user aggregation must also be performed.
-The performance profiles
+differentially private queries, since per-user aggregation must also be performed.
-of these queries should be similar:
+The performance profiles of these queries should be similar:

 ```sql
 SELECT